 Organ meats are regularly touted for their incredible health benefits, especially for individuals interested in detoxification, metabolic function, nervous system health, and immunity.
 With organic chicken liver ringing up significantly less per pound than grass-fed ground beef, the adventurous eater finds great reward in sampling this AIP twist on a traditional French recipe.

 Add coconut oil to a pan and heat until melted.
 Stir in salt.
-Add onions and cook down for 10-15 minutes on medium heat.
+Add onions and garlic and cook down for 10-15 minutes on medium heat.

 While onions are cooking, drain liver and pat dry.
 Add livers to hot oil and onions.
 Cook another 10 minutes or until brown, and then remove from heat and drain liver mixture.